 Each resident will live in an 800-square foot former classroom that offers peekaboo views of Mineral Lake and Mt.
 Rainier, and that will double as their writing studio, with desk and chair, lighting, bookcase, and lots of chalkboards.
-The visual artist resident will be offered space to work outside of his or her classroom.
-The main school building has bathrooms with showers.
-Residents will be served all meals and snacks daily, and they will have the opportunity to share work with the public.
-Mineral features a swimmable fishing lake with boat rentals, a tavern, a bed and breakfast, a general store, two churches, a post office, and more deer than people.
-It's a 20-minute drive to Mt.
+Visual artist residents will be offered space to work outside of their classrooms (unless they wish or want work in their medium in the room where they sleep).
+The school building has shared bathrooms with showers.
+Residents are served all meals daily (plus 24/7 access to a snack fridge and coffee/tea station), and will have the opportunity to share work with the public.
+Mineral features a swimmable fishing lake, boat rentals, a bar, a B&B, a general store, churches, a post office, and many deer.
+It's a 25-minute drive to Mt.
 Rainier National Park.

-We are accepting applications from December 15, 2015, through February 15, 2016, (Midnight, EST) for the 2016 summer residencies.
+We are accepting applications from January 1, 2020, through February 15, 2020 (Midnight, PST) for 2020 residencies.
 Notification will be given at least two months before the residency period for which you've applied.

-We're pleased to offer 5 funded residencies in 2016.
+We're pleased to offer a total of 10 fellowships in 2020.

-June Dodge Writing Fellows attend for free and receive travel assistance from any point in or between Portland, OR, and Seattle, WA, in addition to room and board, visits by presenting authors, and opportunities to share work publicly.
-Fellowships are open to writers from the Pacific Northwest (AK, ID, MT, OR, WA) and Western Canada (British Columbia, Alberta, Yukon).
-One fellowship will be awarded per residency period.
+June Dodge Writing Fellows (4, any session) attend a mixed-genre summer residency session for free and receive travel assistance from any point in or between Portland, OR, and Seattle, WA, in addition to room and board, visits by presenting authors, and opportunities to share work publicly.
+These fellowships are open to writers from the Pacific Northwest (AK, ID, MT, OR, WA) and Western Canada (British Columbia, Alberta, Yukon).

-The Erin Donovan Writing Fellowship is open to an emerging woman writer of poetry or prose living in Washington or Oregon, who is at least 40 years old, and whose writing expresses both wit and compassion.
-This fellowship covers the residency fee (room and board, guest presenters, options to present) for August 2016 and includes a travel stipend of up to $175.
-This fellowship is funded by the friends of Erin Donovan, an Oregon writer and teacher who passed away in 2015.
+The Erin Donovan Writing Fellow (1, August 2020) is for an emerging woman writer of poetry or prose living in Massachusetts, New York, Oregon, or Washington, who is 40 or older, and whose writing expresses both wit and compassion.
+This fellowship covers the residency fee (room and board, guest presenters, options to present) and includes travel reimbursement up to $175 (for OR/WA residents) or up to $400 (for MA/NY residents).
+This fellowship is supported by loved ones of Erin Donovan, an Oregon fiction writer, teacher, and outdoors woman who died in 2015.

 PAID RESIDENCY OPTIONS